Guilhem7/cherry_tree_writer/README.md

  - Read-Only: Whether or not the node can be edited

 ## TODO
-1. Manage codebox
+1. :white_check_mark: Manage codebox
-2. Manage Tables
+2. :white_check_mark: Manage Tables
 3. :white_check_mark: Manage text formatting
 4. :white_check_mark: Add alias for color
+5. Parse an existing Cherry tree document
+6. Allows to save with password